rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAws.md

 - There is a single argument of type System.String.
 - Returns list of AwsExocomputeConfigs.
+### exocomputegetclusterconnectioninfo
+Obtains the connection command and yaml which can be used to connect a customer-managed cluster to RSC.

+- There is a single argument of type AwsExocomputeGetClusterConnectionInput.
+- Returns AwsExocomputeGetClusterConnectionInfoReply.
 ### instanceprofilenames
 All Rubrik CC-ES instance profiles in the AWS account.